Hope for the Loneliness of Cancer

 We were created to be communal creatures.
 Like it or not, we experience a fullness of joy that only comes through a relationship with others.
 And, so when we lack relationships, we feel that hole that people were made to fill.

 People already feel lonely enough.
-A study in 20191 revealed that 61% of Americans say they are lonely, which increased from the previous year.
+A 20191 study revealed that 61% of Americans say they are lonely, which is an increase from the previous year.

-People with cancer even more so, as cancer often complicates and compounds this.
-The global pandemic added a double challenge for people with cancer and while most people have moved on, people with compromised immune systems still worry about catching illnesses that could prove fatal.
+People with cancer are even more so, as cancer often complicates and compounds loneliness.
+The global pandemic added a double challenge for people with cancer.
+While most people have moved on, people with compromised immune systems still worry about catching illnesses that could prove fatal.
 Indeed, people who were already lonely now feel much lonelier.

 Truly, the cancer journey can be an isolating path.
 Here are some reasons why people struggle with the loneliness of cancer: